laurens94/landing-page-example-january-2024-upleveled/README.md

 # Cloned landing page January 2024

+This repo is a reference for the lecture I gave for [UpLeveled](https://upleveled.io/).

-During this lecture we cloned a few sections of the landingpage https://www.enterpret.com in React, utilizing CSS Modules.
+During this practical lecture we cloned a few sections of the landingpage https://www.enterpret.com in React, utilizing CSS Modules and tackling some common CSS layout problems.

 ## Run locally